Hare quota: Hamilton method

-This method ensures a more proportional allocation of seats and is commonly used in electoral systems based on vote shares.

 Use in STV

 In an STV election a candidate who reaches the quota is elected while any votes a candidate receives above the quota in many cases have the opportunity to be transferred to another candidate in accordance to the voter's next usable marked preference.
 Thus the quota is used both to determine who is elected and to determine the number of surplus votes when a person is elected with quota.
 When the Droop quota is used, often about a quota of votes are not used to elect anyone (a much lower proportion that under the first-past-the-post voting system) so the quota is a cue to the number of votes that are used to actually elect someone.
 The Hare quota was devised by Thomas Hare, one of the first to work out a complete STV system.
-In 1868, Henry Richmond Droop (1831–1884) invented the Droop quota as an alternative to the Hare quota.
-The Hare quota today is rarely used with STV due to fact that Droop is considered more fair to both large parties and small parties.

 The number of votes in the quota is determined by the district magnitude of the district in conjunction with the number of valid votes cast.

 Example

-To see how the Hare quota works in an STV election, imagine an election in which there are two seats to be filled and three candidates: Andrea, Brad, and Carter.
+Suppose an STV election using the Hare quota has two seats to be filled and three candidates: Andrea, Brad, and Carter.
 One hundred voters voted, each casting one vote and marking a back-up preference, to be used only in case the first preference candidate is un-electable or elected with surplus.
 There are 100 ballots showing preferences as follows: